ci-group/learning_machines_robobo/examples/ros_basic_setup/README.md

 ### results

 Once you have run the code, you'll find that the `./results` (relative to where you ran the project) is created.
-This is the directory you can save stuff to by importing `RESULT_DIR` and `FIGURES_DIR` from the `data_files` package.
+This is the directory you can save stuff to by importing `RESULTS_DIR` and `FIGURES_DIR` from the `data_files` package.
 This is where your persistent files will live.

 ### References